alexzhangs/shadowsocks-manager/README.md

     act -j test
     ```

-1. Build the pypi package
+1. Build the PyPI package

     ```sh
     pip install build

-    # build source distribution, equivalent to `python setup.py sdist`
+    # build source and binary distribution, equivalent to `python setup.py sdist bdist_wheel`
+    # universal wheel is enabled in the pyproject.toml to make the wheel compatible with both Python 2 and 3
-    python -m build -s
+    python -m build

-    # build binary distribution for py3, equivalent to `python setup.py bdist_wheel`
-    python3 -m build -w

-    # build binary distribution for py2
-    python2 -m build -w
     ```

-1. Upload the pypi package
+1. Upload the PyPI package

     Set the ~/.pypirc file with the API token from the TestPyPI and PyPI before uploading.

     ```sh
     pip install twine

-    # upload the package to the test pypi
+    # upload the package to TestPyPI
     python -m twine upload --repository testpypi dist/*

-    # upload the package to the live pypi
+    # upload the package to PyPI
     python -m twine upload dist/*
     ```

-1. Test the pypi package
+1. Test the PyPI package

     ```sh
-    # install the package from the test pypi
+    # install the package from TestPyPI
-    # --no-deps is used to skip installing dependencies for the test pypi
+    # --no-deps is used to skip installing dependencies for the TestPyPI environment
     pip install -i https://test.pypi.org/simple/ --no-deps shadowsocks-manager

-    # install the package from the live pypi
+    # install the package from PyPI
     # --no-binary is used to force building the package from the source
     # --use-pep517 is used together to make sure the PEP 517 is tested
-    pip install --no-binary --use-pep517 shadowsocks-manager
+    pip install --no-binary shadowsocks-manager --use-pep517 shadowsocks-manager
     ```

 1. Build the docker image